-Karen Bamberger is a shareholder and a member of the Management Committee with 25 years litigation experience.
+Karen Bamberger is a shareholder with close to thirty years of litigation experience.
+She is chair of BPM’s defense litigation practice group.
 Her practice is primarily in the areas of product liability and complex litigation.
-Her litigation experience spans the breadth of defending medical drug and device manufacturers in class actions and in multidistrict litigation to defending motor vehicle drivers in catastrophic injury, brain injury and wrongful death cases and defending landowners in a wide variety of premises liability cases.
+Her litigation experience spans the breadth of defending medical drug and device manufacturers in class actions and in multidistrict litigation, as well as defending manufacturers and sellers of consumer products, to defending motor vehicle drivers in the context of both passenger and commercial vehicle accidents, resulting in the full range of personal injury, including catastrophic injury, brain injury and wrongful death cases, to defending landowners in a wide variety of premises liability cases, running the gamut from simple slip and falls to over service of alcohol to timber trespass to serious construction site injury cases.
+Her experience also includes a wide variety of defense of other types of claims, including food contamination cases, pesticide application cases and defamation and civil rights cases.

-Ms. Bamberger’s litigation experience also includes the defense of manufacturers of pedicle screws, inflatable penile prostheses, latex gloves, and prescription weight-loss supplements and other prescription medications.
+Ms. Bamberger’s product liability litigation experience also includes the defense of manufacturers of pedicle screws, inflatable penile prostheses, latex gloves, and prescription weight-loss supplements and other prescription medications.
 She has litigated “anxiety” cases in which plaintiffs claimed they were concerned about the possible future failure of an implanted heart valve.
 She has also been involved in the so-called “toxic mold” litigation, where occupants of a manufactured home claimed the presence of stachybotrus mold.
-Her defense experience extends to cases alleging chemical sensitization to formaldehyde by manufactured home occupants, as well as to cases involving claims of exposure to sulfur dioxide and to fumes from copier machines.
+Her defense experience extends to cases alleging chemical sensitization to formaldehyde by manufactured home occupants, as well as to cases involving claims of exposure to sulfur dioxide and to fumes from copier machines and incorrect application of pesticides leading to crop failures.

 She also tried a class action suit to verdict in Pierce County, defending a water system supplier against claims that water supplied to a residential development was contaminated by copper piping.

-In the context of personal injury cases, Ms. Bamberger has tried wrongful death cases, as well as serious physical injury claims on behalf of defendants.
+In the context of personal injury cases, Ms. Bamberger has tried wrongful death cases, as well as serious physical injury claims on behalf of defendants, through trial.
+She is adept at resolving cases in all phases, whether that is pre-suit, through mediation or through trial, both bench and jury.

-In the course of her practice, she has litigated cases in Asotin, Island, Jefferson, King, Kitsap, Mason, Pierce, Snohomish, Skagit, Spokane, Thurston, Whatcom, and Yakima Counties, as well as the U.S. District Courts of Alaska and the Western and Eastern Districts of Washington and the Ninth Circuit Court of Appeals.
+In the course of her practice, she has litigated cases in almost half of the counties in Washington State: Asotin, Benton, Cowlitz, Grays Harbor, Island, Jefferson, King, Kitsap, Mason, Pierce, San Juan, Snohomish, Skagit, Spokane, Thurston, Whatcom, and Yakima Counties, as well as the U.S. District Courts of Alaska and the Western and Eastern Districts of Washington and the Ninth Circuit Court of Appeals.
 Ms. Bamberger also has argued cases before the Washington Court of Appeals, Divisions I and II.

 - Defense of a security guard company in a wrongful death case.
 Client entered into contract to post security guard at front door of hotel, following attack of hotel employee the prior week.
 Guard left his post and assailant returned, again attacking same employee.
 Employee experienced severe PTSD and never returned to work.
 Almost exactly one year later, after attending a social event for the first time since attacks, employee suffered fatal heart attack.
 Employee's family brought wrongful death claim, relying on recent scientific studies causally tying PTSD to fatal cardiac events.
-Defense prevailed against the wrongful death claim.
+Defense prevailed against the wrongful death claim in a bench trial in King County Superior Court.

 - Defense of glass tempering business in case where squash glass court shattered upon impact.
 Plaintiff sustained laceration to leg and claimed arrhythmia caused by sudden blood loss and trauma, necessitating several cardioversions and medication.
 Defense was able to raise strong defenses to both liability arguments, resulting in favorable settlement for client.